onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-fullnode.md

 As a Cosmos-based chain, the ONET full nodes are similar to any Cosmos full nodes.
 Unlike the validator flow, running a full node requires no external software.

-## What do I need?
+## Getting Started?
+Prerequisites:

-A Linux server with any modern Linux distribution, 4cores, 8gb of RAM and at least 20gb of SSD storage.
+A Linux server with any modern Linux distribution, at least a 4 core CPU
+8 GiB of RAM
+20gb of SSD storage.

-[Pre installation](pre-installation.md) is required prior to setting up a node.
+Make sure you have gone through [Pre installation Steps](pre-installation.md) prior to setting up a node.

-There are two ways for setting up the node, one is the standard method where everything is done by creating a script while second one is for more advanced users who might want to customize their installation
+There are two ways for setting up the node, one is the standard method where everything is done by running a pre-configured script while second one is for more advanced users who might want to customize their installation:
 1. [Standard Method](#standardMethod)
 2. [Advanced Method](#advancedMethod)